 You’ve covered the Arab Spring in Libya and Egypt and been embedded with M23 rebels in eastern Congo.
 What type of preparation goes into those trips?
 How do you stay safe?

 The preparation really varies from trip to trip, but safety is always the most important thing to consider.
 Hostile environment training and battlefield medical training is an absolute necessity before working in war zones — and luckily, groups such as Reporters Instructed in Saving Colleagues and Pioneer Consulting, among others, are providing really top-notch training to journalists before entering conflict zones.

 I spend a lot of time before each trip trying to get a good sense of the dangers on the ground and building up strong networks of trusted local fixers, drivers and translators, who are essential to be able to operate safely.

 Photography by Elena Elisseevas

-In this week’s travel roundup, we’ve kindly bookmarked everything you need to know before your next long-haul flight, from keeping your favorite nervous flyer calm at 40,000 to winning the airline-seat wars to avoiding getting “hangry” and other potential pitfalls of traveling as a couple.
+In this week’s travel roundup, we’ve kindly bookmarked everything you need to know before your next long-haul flight, from keeping your favorite nervous flier calm at 40,000 feet to winning the airline-seat wars to avoiding getting “hangry” and other potential pitfalls of traveling as a couple.